 How to secure your PC.
 Remove virus from your laptop or PC with these best antivirus for Windows.
+The best free antivirus, and best antivirus you can buy.

 Every Windows PC and laptop needs to have security software to prevent viruses, destroy spyware and remove all types of malware.
-In this article we explain how to make your PC more secure by installing antivirus software.
+In this article, we explain how to make your PC more secure by installing antivirus software.
 See also: Best antivirus for Mac.

 Best antivirus for Windows: antivirus buying advice

 Not all antivirus is made equal, however.
 If your laptop or PC runs a recent version of Windows it comes with Microsoft’s own antivirus baked in.
-This may be enough to ward off all but the most evil or recent of internet nasties.
+This may be enough to ward off all but the evilest or recent of internet nasties.
 But it might just be those threats that catch you out.

 Virtually all modern antivirus will catch virtually all known threats.
 But only the best products kill brand new threats based on how they affect your PC or laptop.